Raikiree/mazeGenerator/README.md

 # mazeGenerator
-A random size maze will be randomly generated
+A random size maze will be randomly generated;
 Along with the corresponding path finder